 Protein C deficiency

-Acquired protein C deficiency can be caused by vitamin K deficiency, sepsis, bacterial infection, acute thrombosis, warfarin use, some chemotherapy agents, severe liver disease, or disseminated intravascular coagulation.
+Acquired cases of protein C deficiency can develop in a variety of scenarios, including hepatic congestion in the setting of right heart failure, severe liver disease, vitamin K deficiency, sepsis, bacterial infection, uremia, acute thrombosis, warfarin or vitamin K antagonist use, certain chemotherapy agents, and disseminated intravascular coagulation.

 D68.59 – Other primary thrombophilia